Key Highlights of This Blog

 The bus has one purpose: To provide a communication channel among various components within the computer--for instance, the CPU, memory, as well as the Input/Output devices.
 It carries data, addresses, as well as control signals that will allow the devices to function.

-2. What is the comparison between synchronous and asynchronous buses in bus structure?
+2. What is the comparison between synchronous and asynchronous buses in the bus structure in computer architecture?

 Synchronous buses use a clock signal to synchronize data transfer between components, whereas asynchronous buses rely on a handshake protocol to manage data transfer without a clock.